 Can I Qualify with limited savings?

-Last time, we figured out how much money it would take to close on the purchase of a $250k home.
-But what can you do if your savings aren't that large?
-This time, we're going to discuss ways you can augment your savings to get to the closing table.
+What if you haven't saved that much?
+Next time, we're going to discuss different ways you can augment your savings to get to the closing table.